More Than 12,000 Attend Three Commencement Ceremonies At loanDepot Park

 A month before commencement, she gave birth.
 Saturday, Roper walked across the stage with her associate in science degree in nursing from Medical Campus.

-“I am so relieved, and I am so grateful that all my friends who I went through this journey with all made it,” Robert said.
+“I am so relieved, and I am so grateful that all my friends who I went through this journey with all made it,” Roper said.
 “I was wondering if I was going to graduate on time but I was able to give birth and still make it.”

 Meanwhile, Honors College stalwart Arquímedes “Archie” Rivero, who served as SGA president at Wolfson Campus and is a Jack Kent Cooke Transfer Scholarship semifinalist, issued a challenge to his classmates at MDC.